 As in the SCOPES model where the first S represents the self, the self, or self-concept, is a mental construct that organizes information about ourselves and draws on information from the remaining four personal dimensions represented as COPE (Cognitions, Observable behavior patterns, Physiology, Emotions) all within a social context.

 Self-identity is like a role we enact as part of a social group.
 Self-identity is who we are (self-concept) in a social context.
-Our roles include such common experiences as student, worker, lover, parent, child, and so forth.
+Our roles include such common identity-creating experiences as student, worker, lover, parent, child, and so forth.
 The context where we live out these roles demands we act in certain ways.
-In this way, social groups shape our identity within a group and influence our self-concept.
-Thus, schools, religious and social organizations, businesses, and political groups influence our identities.
+By way of these demands or expectations, social groups shape our identity within the group and thereby influence our self-concept.
+Thus, schools, religious and social organizations, businesses, political groups, friendship groups, couple dyads, and families influence our multiple identities.

 Most people are religious or spiritual.
 For many, their spirituality is a highly important aspect of who they are.
-Thus, we see people clarifying their religious or spiritual identity.
+Thus, we see people clarifying their religious or spiritual identity on social media sites.
+They proclaim the beliefs and values of their religious group and sometimes challenge the beliefs and values of those who would discredit their faith.
+In the process, we learn the importance of their spiritual identity.

 Self-efficacy is the perception that a person can act in a way to achieve a desired goal.
 In 1977, Albert Bandura of Stanford University wrote an extensive article on the theory of self-efficacy.
 He proposed that our perceptions of self-efficacy come from four sources: “performance accomplishments, vicarious experience, verbal persuasion, and physiological states (191).”
 Click to read more on Self-Efficacy.

 Self-esteem is the value people place on themselves.
 We learn our value in various social contexts.
 We are better at somethings and not other things.
 Self-esteem appears to influence performance in various life tasks.
-There are several measures of self-esteem.
+There are several measures of self-esteem--see links below.

 Our awareness of various dimensions of ourselves.
 The focus of our awareness varies throughout a day.
 When focused on some activity, we ignore other aspects of our functioning.
 For example, some of us can ignore pain when we are busily engaged in the pursuit of some goal.